tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 ```

-#### Graph Mode: OneShotIterator
+#### Graph Mode: DatasetIterator

 The above code will not work in graph mode, which requires the use of
  `Session` instances
 to run the computations.
 In graph mode, datasets can be iterated over using the `DatasetIterator` abstraction, and a while loop.

 Once the iterator is initialized, repeated calls to `Session.run` will populate the components with new values, until all elements have
 been retrieved.
-After this, `Session.run` will result in an `IndexOutOfBounds` exception.
+After this, `Session.run` will result in an `IndexOutOfBounds
+` exception.
 Note that the make-iterator operation can be re-run to re-initialize
 the iterator, to iterate over the dataset a second time.

+To make repeated calls to `session.run`, to iterate through all elements, or
+ batches, of a dataset, use `Session.Runner.repeat()`, which returns a stream
+ of `Session.Run` objects containing the `fetch` results of each batch
+ run.
+The stream will automatically end once the iterator is exhausted.
+Use
+ `forEach` with a lambda to process the results of each batch.

 ```java
 try (Graph graph = new Graph()) {